KalsonSaint/instagram-profile-clone/README.md

 - **HTML/CSS** for design, **JS** for modularization

-...Follow [NewDev Learning Community](https://www.facebook.com/groups/231075498492096) for interesting challenges, tech discussions and giveaways.
+Follow [NewDev Learning Community](https://www.facebook.com/groups/231075498492096) for interesting challenges, tech discussions and giveaways.

+Also, a special thanks to [Ebenezer Don](https://www.facebook.com/ebenezerfb/) for his impact to the Tech Industry.

+Cheers Man 🙌!